Table of Contents

 Definitive treatment is a surgical incision of the abscess and, ultimately, drainage.
 The procedure is usually carried out without general anesthesia because intubation can rupture the abscess, leading to aspiration into the lungs.

 Some severe cases may require emergency tracheostomy.
 The disease requires a high dose of intravenous antibiotics.
 Chronic cases of retropharyngeal abscess usually occur secondary to tuberculosis and require antitubercular therapy.

 - Aspiration of pus contents into the lungs

 - Airway obstruction

 - Jugular vein thrombosis

 Mortality and morbidity

-Mortality rate was 1 % in a review of neck space infections carried out in Taiwan.
-With the development of mediastinitis, the mortality can reach up to 50 % even after being treated by antibiotics.
-Retropharyngeal abcess can also cause jugular vein thrombosis, pericarditis and carotid artery erosion.
+The mortality rate was 1% in a review of neck space infections carried out in Taiwan.
+With the development of mediastinitis, mortality can reach up to 50% even after antibiotic treatment.
+A retropharyngeal abscess can also cause jugular vein thrombosis, pericarditis, and carotid artery erosion.